 • warfarin is administered as a racemic mixture of R and S enantiomers

-• S-warfarin has a shorter half-life (approx. 33 hours) but is 4-5x more effective (70% effect) than the R-isomer (half-life approx. 45 hours)
+• S-warfarin has a shorter half-life (approx. 33 hours) but is 4-5x more effective (70% effect) than the R-isomer (whioch has half-life ~ 45 hours)

-• metabolism: hepatic metabolism, primarily through the CYP2C9 enzyme; other minor enzymatic pathways include CYP2C8, 2C18, 2C19, 1A2, and 3A4
+• metabolised primary in the liver through the CYP2C9 enzyme; other minor enzymatic pathways include CYP2C8, 2C18, 2C19, 1A2, and 3A4

-• fast metabolizers (warfarin resistant) need a dose above 10 mg per day
+• fast metabolizers (warfarin-resistant) need a dose above 10 mg per day

 Content available only for logged-in subscribers (registration will be available soon)